dev-ro/wordle_solver/docs/updates/010-solver-ui-and-ci-hardening.md

 ### CI Hardening
 - Replaced deprecated `withOpacity` calls with `withValues(alpha: ...)`
 - Removed unnecessary imports to satisfy the analyzer
-- Added workflow rule to always run `dart format .` immediately before creating PRs
+- CI no longer enforces formatting to avoid slowing down productivity
-- Clarified the mandate that the last two steps are always: format, then commit (and if further edits occur, format again before committing)
+- Developers are still required to run `dart format .` locally immediately before commits and PRs (see workflow rules)

 ## Why These Changes Matter